juliuspleunes4/bachelorThesis/README.md

 # Known Issues
 ## GRIM-Related Issues
-- **Incorrect GRIM applicability detection:**  The AI model frequenlty misclassifies floating-point means as GRIM-applicable, resulting in false positives.
+- **Incorrect GRIM applicability detection:**  The AI model frequently misclassifies floating-point means as GRIM-applicable, resulting in false positives.
 GRIM should only be applied to means derived from discrete integer data (e.g., Likert scales).

 - **Segmentation trade-off:**   Articles are processed in segments of 1,000 words with 200-word overlap.
 While this prevents the context windows from becoming too large, it also increases the chance that relevant values (mean and sample size) appear in separate segments and cannot be matched.